leojdj/newsupick/README.md

     - As a user I want to be able to delete a saved news
 - As a user I want to have access to an About page to know how the App works
 - As a user I want to reset and empty the app's database of saved news
-- As a user I want to be able to customize the search terms for my news
+- As a user I want to be able to customize the search terms for my news [CANCELED]
+- As a user I want to be able to view all the details of a saved News [ADDED]

 ## API
 The API to be used to fetch the news is provided by NEWSAPI(.org).
 Below a template of what will be used.